 Don’t start late!
 Do not run over!
 Punctuality is vital to a sales organization.
 Failing to attend a sales meeting must result in disciplinary action.
 (Otherwise, it isn’t really mandatory, is it?)

 6. Some topics you may want to discuss in every meeting.

 Maybe you always discuss market developments, or spotlight a competitor’s strategy.
 Other subjects might be seasonal or one-offs, like particular promotions or news events.
 The key is to keep it short and relevant to making today a successful day selling.

 7. Data, data, data.

 Effective sales meetings need to be based on real numbers.
 Are you approaching the right leads?
 Where is the most common deal breakdown point?
 What percentage of leads are converting?
 At what margin?
 How many times are sales following up?
 How many up or cross-sell opportunities have closed?
+All of this information should be available in your CRM.
+Make it work for the team!
 Don’t lay blame for missed goals; concentrate on figuring out how to better improve everyone’s success rate.

 8. There’s always plenty of new stuff to discuss.